 NewApp).
 It uses Protobuf as a default

-NOTE: this function is marked deprecated and should only be used to create an app or in tests.
-We are working on refactoring codec management in a post Stargate release.
+NOTE: This function is deprecated and should only be used to create an app or in tests.

 See an example of a